Skip to Main Content

 Downloading Ebooks and Ebook Chapters

-• There is no limit to the number of times the same user can check out ebooks with 3-user or Unlimited licenses, although they may not be able to re-check out the ebook if someone else gets that spot first.
+• There is no limit to the number of times the same user can check out ebooks with 3-user or Unlimited licenses, although they may not be able to re-check out a 3-user ebook if someone else gets that spot first.

-• Please note that we have disabled downloading for ebooks with 1-user licenses since that disables anyone else's access to it for 24 hours.
+• Please note that we have disabled downloading for ebooks with 1-user licenses since that disables anyone else's access to it for the loan period.

 Chapter Downloads: Yes, if it falls within a page limit requirement.
 Chapters or parts of chapters can be downloaded as a PDF or printed for offline access.